JonnyBanana/SASS-PixelArt-Pack/README.md

 <h2>+++SASS-Grid+++</h2>

-in this directory you will find the scss array with dozens of preset hexadecimal colors. you can see the hexadecimal color table from here:
+in this directory you will find the scss array with dozens of preset hexadecimal colors. you can see the hexadecimal color table in the pdf inside the directory, or from here:

-exadecimal color table:

 http://www.sitiwebgallery.it/blog/tabella-colori.php